1968

 1968: Enter Linda & Yoko

 In February 1968, The Beatles travel to India to stay with the Maharshi in India.
-For George this part of a long-term commitment to Eastern mysticism.
+For George, this is part of a long-term commitment to Eastern mysticism.
 The other are less impressed.
 They come home angry and disillusioned.

 Tension is rising within the band.
-Relations are particularly difficult between Lennon and McCartney.
-The two songwriters were going in different directions musically and personally.
-Increasingly they write and record without the presence of the other.
+Lennon and McCartney are going in different directions musically and personally.

 Without direction

 They cannot agree on a new manager.
-Paul wants his future father-in-law to manage them.
+Paul wants his future father-in-law.
 The others prefer an aggressive show-business lawyer named Alan Klein.

-The recording sessions for The White Album (1968) are tense and unhappy.
+The recording sessions for The Beatles (aka The White Album) are tense and unhappy.
 Lennon insists on Yoko accompanying him.
 ‘We want to spend every minute together,’ he tells Ringo.
-For the others her constant presence is unsettling
+For the others, her constant presence is unsettling

 Popular posts from this blog